TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          If this is set to 1, it disables the `pages` cache, meaning that the rendered result/response will not be saved to cache.
          If set to 0, it's ignored.
 Rendered result (e.g. full html of a page) is stored in the `pages` cache.
-         Other parameters may have set it to true of other reasons.
+         Other parameters may have set it to true for other reasons.
          Note that setting this to 1 doesn't disable other TYPO3 caches.
          Instead of setting `config.no_cache` you might consider changing dynamic (non-cacheable) content from USER to USER_INT (COA to COA_INT)